-- Practise safe sex.
-Always using condoms when you have vaginal or anal sex is the best way to reduce your risk of hepatitis B. Using water-based lubricant with condoms is recommended.
-If you are giving a man oral sex (his penis in your mouth), then he will need to wear a condom.
-It does not matter whether you are male or female, if you put your mouth in contact with your partner’s anus or vulva while having sex, you will need to use a dental dam.
+- Using condoms or dental dams when you have vaginal or anal sex is the best way to reduce your risk of hepatitis B. Using a water-based lubricant with condoms is recommended.
+If you are having oral sex, use a condom or dental dam for protection.

 People with hepatitis B: